Multibit-Legacy/multibit-hd/mbhd-brit/redeeming-BRIT-payments.md

 Typically this information will be produced daily by the Matcher and have 'thousands' of records.

 2. The Redeemer constructs a Bitcoin wallet with the private keys for their incoming payments.
-The private keys are generated deterministically from their EC private key, the britWalletId and an index.
+The private keys are generated deterministically from combining their EC private key, the britWalletId and an index.

 3. The Redeemer synchronises with the blockchain all of their previously created wallets plus the new one.
 Individual wallets are created daily to avoid scaling issues.